TedsWoodworking Plans and Projects

 While planter boxes are designed to withstand outdoor conditions, extreme weather conditions can still take a toll on the wood and the plants inside.
 Consider providing protection during severe weather events such as storms or strong winds.
 This can be done by moving the planter box to a sheltered area or implementing temporary measures like covering with a tarp or bringing indoors.

-See also What Are Some Useful Kitchen Woodworking Projects?
+See also What Are Some Woodworking Ideas For A Mudroom Or Entryway?

 Arrange for Watering